|JD Edwards EnterpriseOne for iPad Quick Start Guide

 You also can use context-sensitive gestures designed specifically for JD Edwards EnterpriseOne Web client.
 For a list of context-sensitive gestures, see JD Edwards EnterpriseOne Context-Sensitive Gestures.

 Note:Some JD Edwards EnterpriseOne Web client features are not supported on the iPad.
-See JD Edwards EnterpriseOne Features Not Supported on the iPad for more information.
+See JD Edwards EnterpriseOne Features Not Supported on the iPad or in JD Edwards EnterpriseOne for iPad for more information.

 You can use the native iPad reverse-pinch gesture to zoom in on the JD Edwards EnterpriseOne Menu.
 Alternatively, you can tap Preferences on the JD Edwards EnterpriseOne Menu and then tap the Zoom check box to increase the display size of the menu.